Skip to content

 Yes, you can fly with lithium batteries, but there are specific regulations you must follow.
 Small lithium batteries inside devices like phones and laptops are generally permitted in carry-on luggage.
 However, spare batteries must be properly protected and carried in your cabin baggage, never in checked luggage.

-This comprehensive guide covers everything you need to know about flying with lithium batteries in 2025.
+This comprehensive guide covers everything you need to know about flying with lithium batteries in 2026.
+So, can you fly with batteries?
+The answer is yes, with adherence to these guidelines.

 Lithium Battery Travel Guide